cran/psycho/README.md

 ## Goal

-The main goal of the `psycho` package is to provide tools for psychologists, neuropsychologists and neuroscientists, to transform statistical outputs into something readable that can be, almost directly, copied and pasted into a report.
-It also implements various functions, from very useful ones (`correlation()`, `standardize()`) to miscellaenous ones (`find_season()`).
+The main goal of the `psycho` package is to provide tools for psychologists, neuropsychologists and neuroscientists, to facilitate and speed up the time spent on data analysis.
+It implements various useful functions with a special focus on the output, which becomes something readable that can be, almost directly, copied and pasted into a report or a manuscript.

 ## Contribute